WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 1. Super Off-Peak works for me

-Owners who do most of their charging overnight or need to supplement their solar are happy with EV-style plans.
+Owners who charge most of the time overnight or need to supplement their solar are happy with EV-style plans.
 As are EV owners without solar, who are medium to heavy home chargers.

 “Current situation is perfect.
 Cheap from midnight to 6 am”